 FICO scores are calculated based on five categories that each make up a percentage of your score:

 - 15% length of credit history

 - 10% types of accounts, known as credit mix

 - 10% new credit

-The importance of each of these categories might vary, according to FICO.
-And because credit reports and scoring models change so frequently, it can be hard to pinpoint the impact of a single factor on your FICO score.
+The importance of each of these categories might vary, according to FICO, based on the version of the model or type of score.
+And because credit reports and scoring models can change, it can be hard to pinpoint the impact of a single factor on your FICO score.